pablolagos/go-metrics/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the functionality of **go-metrics**.

----

-This updated README ensures users understand how to handle signals and call `SaveMetrics` when needed.
-Let me know if further clarification or additions are required! 😊